youpiyoful/food_substitute/README.md

 # food_substitute

 ## App description :
-This program allow you to replace food by substitute in two steps :
+This program offers you 2 functionalities :
-1. Which food do you want to replace?
+1. Which food do you want to replace ?
-2. Find my substituted foods.
+2. Record substitute food

 The user selects 1.
 The program asks the user the following questions and the user selects the answers: